sjessa/chromswitch/README.md

-`chromswitch` implements a flexible method to detect chromatin state switches between samples in two biological conditions in a specific genomic region of interest given peaks called from ChIP-seq data.
+`chromswitch` implements a flexible method to detect chromatin state switches between samples in two biological conditions in a specific genomic region of interest given peaks or chromatin state calls from ChIP-seq data.

 # Quickstart